-Recently, we have also explored the opportunities for collaboration with private companies in a learning experiment with other green organizations in Denmark.
-Among other things, it resulted in a nice manual , which we have been very inspired by in relation to future collaborations.
+Recently, we've explored the possibility for collaborations with private companys in a learning experiment along with other green-profiled organizations in Denmark.
+Among other things, it resulted in this manual , which we have been very inspired by in relation to future collaborations.

 Network in Denmark